saratmoka/COMBSS-Python-VIGNETTE/README.md

+# Correction
+ If you have download the code before 28 May 2022, please download the current version.
+We made some updates to COMBSS functions.

 # COMBSS-VIGNETTE

 Here we provide a first vignette to run COMBSS, a novel algorithm for best subset selection for a linear regression model, using Python.
 For a vignette that runs COMBSS in R, we refer to https://github.com/benoit-liquet/COMBSS-R-VIGNETTE.